alenkart/crypto-timer/README.md

 # CryptoTimer
-Chrome extension to get the cryptocurrencies prices every 5 secs
+Chrome extension to get the cryptocurrencies prices.